 Questions should be set which test the candidate's specific skills and abilities to carry out the job for which they have applied (normally set against the criteria in the person specification).

 The candidate's attitude toward children and young people in general should be tested along with evidence of their commitment to safeguarding and promoting the welfare of children.
 At least one member of the interview panel should be trained in how best this can be done.Any gaps and changes in employment history should be fully explored during the interview, as should any discrepancies arising from information supplied by the candidate or by the referee.

 8. Offer of Appointment to Successful Candidate

 An offer of appointment should be conditional upon pre-employment checks being satisfactorily completed, including:

 - A Disclosure and Barring Service check, appropriate to the role (including checks against the relevant Barred List);

 - Verification of the candidate's medical fitness;

-- Verification of any relevant professional status and whether any restrictions have been imposed by a regulatory body such as the National College for Teaching and Leadership or the Health and Care Professions Council.
+- Verification of any relevant professional status and whether any restrictions have been imposed by a regulatory body such as the Teaching Regulation Agency or the Health and Care Professions Council.

-All checks should be confirmed in writing and retained on the candidate's personnel file, together with photocopies of and documents used to verify his/her identity and qualifications.
+All checks should be confirmed in writing and retained on the candidate's personnel file, together with photocopies of and documents used to verify their identity and qualifications.
 A record should be kept of:

 - The date the disclosure was obtained and who by;